sspaeti/listmonk-rss/README.md

    - Click "Run workflow"

-You should run the trigger manually for the first time so that the state can be saved (make sure you delete the campaign on your listmonk instance if you don't want your subscribers to get a mail with all existing items).
-Running the workflow for the first time will show an error that it wasn't able to find the artefact, that's fine.
+You should run the trigger manually for the first time so that the state can be saved (make sure you delete the campaign on your Listmonk instance if you don't want your subscribers to get an email with all existing items).
+Running the workflow for the first time will show an error that it wasn't able to find the artifact - that's expected.

 ## Configuration